-1.1 Purpose

-The State of Colorado, Behavioral Health Administration (BHA) in cooperation with JBBS (Jail Based Behavioral Health Services) program, will assist county jails in meeting the requirements set forth by legislation as it pertains to Medication Assisted Treatment (MAT) technical assistance provided to jails.
+1.1 Purpose.
+For those county jails who choose to accept SLFRF funds as it pertains to HB22-1326, the State of Colorado, Behavioral Health Administration (BHA) in cooperation with JBBS (Jail Based Behavioral Health Services) program, will assist county jails in meeting the requirements set forth by this legislation as it pertains to Medication Assisted Treatment (MAT) technical assistance provided to jails.
 County jails may enter into agreements with community agencies and organizations to assist in the development and administration of medication-assisted treatment.